 In December, 2015, the New Hampshire Office of Energy and Planning (NH OEP) released the New Hampshire Housing Supply: Current Estimates and Trends.
 The data on building permit activity between 2010 and 2014 indicates that there is a trend towards multi-family housing that is emerging.
 This was shown in the number of permits issued in the state overall as well as in Hillsborough County.
 In New Hampshire, there was a 2.0% increase for single-family permits, a 2.6% increase for multi-family permits, and a 0.9% increase for manufactured home permits.
-Similarly, in Hillsborough County, there was a 1.7% increase in single-family permits, a 2.5% increase for multi-family permits, and no change for manufactured homes.
+Similarly, in Hillsborough County, there was a 1.7% increase in single-family permits, and no change for manufactured homes.